(Translated by ChatGPT on 2025/11/22)

-Starting with 10g, Oracle introduced a new column in the V$SESSION performance view, that report the instance number and the session id of the blockers.
-In this way, the troubleshooting is more simple.
+Starting with Oracle 10g, a new column was added to the V$SESSION performance view that reports the instance number and session ID of the blocking session.
+This makes troubleshooting much easier.

-***** Please pay attention.
-The following statements are not RAC aware yet.
-So they work just on a single instance *****
+Note: The following statements are not RAC-aware yet.
+They work on a single instance only.col path_state for a30

 col path_event for a160